NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 The Version Sub-Field prescribes the structure and Hash calculation formula.
 This document defines Version 1 to be the structure and way to calculate the Hash Sub-Field as defined in this Section.

-## The Cookie algo Sub-Field

-The Cookie Algo value defines what algorithm function to use for calculating the Hash Sub-Field as described in (#hashField).
-The values are described in (#cookieAlgorithms).

 ## The Reserved Sub-Field